Work -What is it good for?

 Well if you don’t like it, you can just leave and find another job!

-Oh, but isn’t this the worst irony?
-Don’t we, as libertarians lament it when people say the same thing about our claims about the lack of freedom that individuals have under states?
+Don’t we, as libertarians lament it when people say the same thing about our claims with regards to government?
 If so, then why do we so easily dismiss these arguments?
 Are we going to limit our critique of the system only in terms of state oppression and, when we’re being a bit more honest with ourselves, state-capital collusion?
 Aren’t we going to confront cultural authoritarianism too?
-When people make unfair or unnecessarily harsh and strict contracts under the basis of a system that inherently tends to decrease people’s options and material basis for making decisions then how “free” can these people said to be?
+When people make unfair or unnecessarily harsh and strict contracts under the basis of a system that inherently tends to decrease people’s options and material basis for making decisions then how “free” can these people be?
 How can you be free when the system above you puts shackles on you?

-When it comes to work I unfortunately don’t think it’s hard to come to the conclusion that many libertarians just completely dismiss one of the greatest causes of misery on this planet.
-And then when people don’t take libertarianism seriously as a radical critique of the prevailing “order” the libertarians get outraged.
-And so I think it’s time for a little bit of self-reflection on the libertarian movement’s part when it comes to work.
+When it comes to work I don’t think it’s hard to come to the conclusion that many libertarians dismiss one of the greatest causes of misery on this planet.
+And then when people don’t take libertarianism seriously as a radical critique of the prevailing “order” these same libertarians get outraged.
+I think it’s time for a little bit of self-reflection on the libertarian movement’s part when it comes to work.
 If not, then I seriously wonder how much good a movement for liberty can do if they’re not attacking the assaults on liberty wherever they occur.

 Again, as Chomsky said if you see authoritarianism in the workplace and it cannot justify itself then it’s time to look for alternatives that are far more participatory and free and not based in a system of authoritarianism.
 And, the explanation of, “Well it’s voluntary!” and “They’re free to leave!” is not a valid justification.The type of liberty I am an interested is an individual one but it’s an individual one that applies in as many areas as possible, that includes the workplace.